At a Glance

 Signs Your Plant Is Going to Seed

-The most obvious sign that your plant is beginning to bolt will be the sudden vertical growth of the plant's main stalk.
-Your mustard greens can all of a sudden stretch 5 feet tall.
-Small lettuce plants can suddenly become towering giants.
-Plants with lots of stems, like parsley, will send up several tall stalks that are much thicker than typical stems.
+- A sudden surge of vertical growth.
+The most obvious sign is when your plant shoots straight up almost overnight.
+Mustard greens can stretch to five feet tall.
+Small lettuce plants can become towering giants.
+Plants with multiple stems, like parsley, will send up several thick stalks that look nothing like their normal stems.

-As the stem grows up, the leaves that form on the plant will look different than the leaves of the plant back when it was happy and healthy.
-When cilantro bolts, for example, its leaves will grow thinner and start looking more like dill or carrot leaves.
+- Leaves that look different than before.
+As the main stalk grows, the new leaves coming in will look noticeably different from the healthy leaves the plant was producing earlier.
+Bolting cilantro leaves grow thinner and start to resemble dill or carrot leaves.
 Bolting parsley leaves become long and narrow.
-And bolting arugula leaves will become much more serrated than the original leaves of the plant.
+Bolting arugula leaves turn much more serrated than the soft, rounded leaves you started with.

 How to Prevent Bolting

-Going to seed is inevitable, but you can keep your plants in your garden without them bolting for as long as possible by growing them under their preferred conditions.
-Here are some ways to delay plants going to seed.
+Going to seed is inevitable, but you can keep your plants producing for as long as possible by growing them under their preferred conditions.
+The key is understanding what each plant needs — the right season, the right amount of water, and a little strategic harvesting — and then setting them up for success from the start.
+Here are the best ways to delay bolting and get the most out of every plant.

-If at all possible, direct sow seeds for annual herbs like cilantro and dill and then small leafy greens like spinach, lettuce, and arugula.
-Plants sown from seed right in the garden where they'll grow tend to bolt slower than those purchased as seedlings or started indoors and then transplanted into the garden.
+Direct sow annual herbs like cilantro and dill and leafy greens like spinach, lettuce, and arugula right where they'll grow.
+Plants started from seed in place tend to bolt slower than seedlings purchased from a nursery or started indoors and transplanted.

 Never Miss a Planting Date Again!